Kharacternyk/pacwall/README.rst

 .. code-block:: bash

-    systemctl --user enable pacwall.path
+    systemctl --user enable pacwall-watch-packages.path

+(Note that this one runs ``pacwall -u`` i.e. doesn't fetch newly available updates)

-If you want the wallpaper to be automatically updated every 30 minutes, run:
+If you want the wallpaper to fetch and show newly available updates each hour, run:

 .. code-block:: bash

-    systemctl --user enable pacwall.timer
+    systemctl --user enable pacwall-fetch-updates.timer

 -------------
 Customization